bioconda/bioconda-recipes/docs/source/troubleshooting.rst

     export CPATH=${PREFIX}/include

 Sometimes Makefiles may specify these locations, in which case they need to be edited.
-See the `samtools` recipe for an example of this.
+See the `samtools recipe` recipe for an example of this.
 It may take some tinkering to get the recipe to build; if it doesn't seem to work then please submit an issue or notify ``@bioconda/core`` for advice.

 .. _perl-or-python-not-found: